GreenShoeGarage/HackerTV/README.md

 - increment num_tv_manufacturers in HackerTV_Firmware.ino
 - Add a new entry in the HACKERTV tv Struct.
 Follow the example of what is already there.
 - Add a new Case in the SWITCH statement found in the function void initialize_tv_settings() which is found towards the bottom of HackerTV_Firmware.ino

+### Only use this project on TVs that you own.
+Don't be a jerk.